figtools/figgy.docs/docs/manual/configuration/figgy-cloud.md

 ```

 Figgy requires [AWS CloudTrail](https://aws.amazon.com/cloudtrail/) to be enabled on every integrated AWS account.
 Figgy Cloud
-deploys [Lambda](https://aws.amazon.com/lambda/) functions in each AWS account that consume CloudTrail events.
-If you already have
+deploys [Lambda](https://aws.amazon.com/lambda/) functions in each integrated AWS account that depend on accessing these events.
-AWS CloudTrail enabled with events logging to an S3 bucket then you can stop here.
+If you already have AWS CloudTrail enabled with and logging to an S3 bucket, you can stop here.
 If you want to enable CloudTrail yourself,
 you will need to have a minimum policy like this associated with your CloudTrail Bucket:

 ```json